 Both traditional and modern elements are popular in French sports.
 The most popular sports include football, rugby, tennis, and cycling.
 Older people still enjoy the traditional game of pétanque or boules in the town square.

 There are also a number of other ways to get fit in France, including:

 Keep up with football and combat in France with RMC Sport, your one stop for live sport, results, interviews, and analysis.
 They have a range of subscriptions, allowing you to watch your favourite games on any screen.
 Whether you’re keen to keep up with football or a big fan of boxing, RMC Sport has the matches you need.

-France has many outdoor pool and beaches especially on the southern coast of the Côte d’Azur.
-Some of the beaches have an entrance fee and it’s worth checking this beforehand.
-Many beaches have sectioned areas for children and families and also offer a range of watersports over the summer.
+France has many outdoor pools and beaches, especially on the southern coast of the Côte d’Azur.
+Some of the beaches have an entrance fee, and it’s worth checking this beforehand.
+Many beaches have special areas for families and also offer a range of watersports over the summer.

-In the summer months, local cyclists are joined on the roads and cycle-ways by an ever-increasing number of international cycle-tourists, making the most of the opportunities that France offers for long-distance rides or circuits.
-It is worth noting that cycles can be taken free of charge on many trains in France though on the regional trains, bike space must in theory be booked when buying your ticket.
+In the summer months, local cyclists are joined on the roads and cycleways by an ever-increasing number of international cycle tourists, making the most of the opportunities that France offers for long-distance rides or circuits.
+It is worth noting that cycles can be taken free of charge on many trains in France, though, on the regional trains, bike space must – in theory – be booked when buying your ticket.

 The local boulodrome is a social focal point in southern France.
-The object of the game is to throw your balls — usually with somewhat of an arched back-spin — so that they land closer to the small object ball (cochonnet) than those of your opponent, or strike and drive the object ball toward your other balls and away from your opponent’s.
+The object of the game is to throw your balls — usually with somewhat of an arched back-spin — so they land closer to the small object ball (cochonnet) than those of your opponent, or strike and drive the object ball toward your other balls and away from your opponent’s.
 The only really essential equipment is a set of three steel boules.